 Mujjo Insulated Touchscreen Gloves

 There are a few reasons that we really like these touchscreen gloves from Mujjo.
 Firstly, they work beautifully — you can use any part of any finger to tap or swipe on your touchscreen.
 They’re also understated, in black with a simple logo on the cuff.
 They have a 3-layer construction with 3M Thinsulate and soft fleece inside, but it’s all fused together, so you don’t end up separating layers when you take them off in a hurry.
 They are very comfortable, cozy, and they have a wrist cuff that keeps out the cold.
 Mujjo has altered the silicone grip lines in this year’s pair to ensure they offer a secure hold on your phone.
-The Insulated Touchscreen Gloves are suitable for moderately cold climates, but you can always opt for a Double-Insulated pair if you live somewhere really cold.
+Theare suitable for moderately cold climates, but you can always opt for a Double-Insulated pair if you live somewhere really cold.
 They come in small, medium, large, and extra-large.

 Moshi Digits Touchscreen Gloves